darkwire/darkwire.io/readme.md

 $ docker run --init --name darkwire.io --rm -p 3001:3001 darkwire.io
 ```

-You are able to use any of the enviroment variables available in `server/.env.dist` and `client/.env.dist`.
+You are able to use any of the environment variables available in `server/.env.dist` and `client/.env.dist`.
 The defaults are available in [Dockerfile](Dockerfile)

 ### Security